Advance HE’s annual EDI conference 2018 – Call for workshop and paper proposals around our 2018 themes of practice and progress

 Option 3: Panels of papers (group submission)

-This year ECU welcomes submissions of panels of papers.
+This year, Advance HE welcomes submissions of panels of papers.
 We invite you to submit three papers around a common theme together with colleagues.
 These could be colleagues within your institution or from other universities or organisations.

 If you wish to submit an individual paper, or have fewer than three papers to submit, please use the individual submission option (option 2, above).
-ECU also reserves the right to select individual papers from these group submissions.
+Advance HE also reserves the right to select individual papers from these group submissions.

 Allocation of places: